openhab/org.openhab.binding.zwave/doc/benext/energyswitch_0_0.md

 ### Parameter 3: Power Limit

-The device will shut down when it reaches an amount higher then defined (W) 0 = no power limit.
+The device will shut down when it reaches an amount higher then defined (W)

-1-4500 are acceptable values and can be used, everything above the 4500 shall be changed to 4500.
+<p&gt0 = no power limit.</p&gt <p&gt1-4500 are acceptable values and can be used, everything above the 4500 shall be changed to 4500.</p&gt
 Values in the range 0 to 4500 may be set.

 The manufacturer defined default value is ```4500```.